raspberrypilearning/mystery-letter/en/step_7.md

 This allows you to use the Bangers font in your webpage.

-+ Return to Google fonts and scroll further down the page and copy the font-family code:
++ Return to Google fonts and scroll further down to copy the CSS font-family code:

 ![screenshot](images/letter-fonts-bangers.png)